-The City's P3 partner, TMSI Thunderbird Management Services Inc (TMSI Sports Management), is a locally owned and operated company that owns and manages recreation facilities in the Ottawa area.
+The City's P3 partner, TMSI Thunderbird Management Services Inc (TMSI Sports Management), is a locally owned and operated company that manages and owns recreation facilities in the Ottawa area.
 TMSI designed and built the climate-controlled inflatable dome and continues to operate and maintain it.